 History of bilateral relations

-Switzerland recognised the independence of the Republic of Kazakhstan on 23 December 1991.
+Switzerland recognised the independent Republic of Kazakhstan on 23 December 1991.
 The Swiss embassy in Moscow was initially responsible for political and diplomatic relations.
-In 1994, a consulate was opened in the city of Almaty, the capital of Kazakhstan at the time.
-The consulate was then upgraded to general consulate in 1998.
-It was subsequently closed in 2009, with
+In 1994 a consulate was opened in Almaty, the capital of Kazakhstan at the time, and this was upgraded to a consulate general in 1998.

-Switzerland opening an embassy in the capital city of Astana in March 2009.
-Following the opening of the new embassy, the general consulate in Almaty was converted into an honorary consulate.
+Switzerland opened an embassy in the new capital of Astana in March 2009.
+Following this, the consulate general in Almaty was converted to an honorary consulate.